christianaao/hidden-gems-frontend/README.md

 - Firebase Avatar Selection: Firebase is used for storing and selecting user avatars during signup.
 - Tailwind CSS: Used for styling the components.

+This project was created as part of a group project.
+This CRUD (Create, Read, Update, Delete) application provides users with an engaging experience for browsing and interacting with Hidden Gems around Greater Manchester through our site.

 ## Tech Stack

 #### Frontend